CWE-330

 Phases:

-architecture and design implementation testing requirements
+architecture and design implementation requirements

 Descriptions: